Core Members: Sonia Gazzarrini, Eliana Gonzales-Vigil, Adam Mott, Xue Pan, Satyaki Rajavasireddy, Rongmin Zhao

-Research Focus: Mechanisms of Growth and Development in Model Plant Species
+Research Focus: Mechanisms of Growth, Development and Stress Acclimation in Model Plant Species

-The Plant Cellular and Molecular Processes (PCMB) group includes faculty that are physically clustered in a large open-concept laboratory space.
+The Plant Cellular and Molecular Processes (PCMP) group includes faculty that are physically clustered in a large open-concept laboratory space.
 The group has found this to be particularly beneficial to promoting interaction and technology-transfer between lab members, particularly graduate students.
-The group also maintains significant plant growth facilities (reach-in and walk-in chambers with the capacity for fine control of irradiance, temperature, humidity and CO2) and maintains a regular PCMB seminar series that provides graduate students the opportunity to present their on-going research to a local audience.
-Collectively, the PCMB group has significant expertise in biochemistry, molecular genetics, molecular biology, physiology and advanced microscopy.
-The group uses a combination of these techniques to address fundamental questions about plant growth and development, metabolism, reproduction, and response to environmental cues and stressors.
-Collectively, the group works on a range of monocot and dicot species, but with an expressed focus on model species such as Arabidopsis, barley, and tobacco.
+The group also maintains significant plant growth facilities (reach-in and walk-in chambers with the capacity for fine control of irradiance, temperature, humidity and CO2) and maintains a regular PCMP seminar series that provides postdocs, graduate students and undergraduates the opportunity to present their on-going research to a local audience.
+Collectively, the PCMP group has significant expertise in biochemistry, molecular genetics, molecular biology, plant immunology, computational biology, physiology and advanced microscopy.
+The group uses a combination of these techniques to address fundamental questions about plant growth and development, metabolism, immunity, reproduction, and response to environmental cues and stressors.
+Collectively, the group works on a range of monocot and dicot species, but with an expressed focus on model species such as Arabidopsis, tomato, poplar and tobacco.